chinmayic/ODIM/README.md

       -  Integration of additional third-party plugins.

-      Resource Aggregator for ODIM allows third parties to easily develop and integrate their plugins into the Resource Aggregator for ODIM framework.
+      Resource Aggregator for ODIM allows third parties to easily develop and integrate their plugins into it's framework.
 To know more, refer to [Resource Aggregator for Open Distributed Infrastructure Management™ Plugin Developer's Guide](https://github.com/ODIM-Project/ODIM/blob/development/plugin-redfish/README.md).